smiledt/Ansible-Staging-V2/README.md

 Role Variables
 --------------
-Required variables are listed here, along with default example values. see defaults/main.yml.
-Many of these variables need to be overwrriten for the playbook to run.
+Required variables are listed here, along with default example values.
+See defaults/main.yml.
+Many of these variables need to be overwritten for the playbook to run.
 This can be done using the vars role directory, the command line, AWX, etc.

     vsphere_host: vcsa01.domain.com